The Main Window (screenshot below) is where you view and edit documents.

 •Text View: An editing view with syntax-coloring for working directly with document code.

 •Grid View: For structured editing.
 The document is displayed as a structured grid that can be manipulated graphically.
-This view also contains an embedded Table view which shows repeating elements in a tabular format.
+This view also contains a Table Display, which shows repeating elements in a tabular format.

 •Schema View: For viewing and editing XML Schemas.